 Naphthenes - monocyclic alkanes (with five or more carbon atoms in the ring) with or without paraffinic side chains.

-Aromatics - monocyclic and bicyclic aromatic rings with or without paraffinic or olefinic side chains and/or fused naphthenic rings.
+Aromatics - monocyclic and bicyclic aromatic rings with or without paraffinic or olefinic side chains.
 Only one double bond may be present outside the aromatic ring.
-Fused naphthenic rings must meet the naphthene definition above.

 Oxygenates - organic compounds containing oxygen.